tomasbonco/comper-template-parser/README.md

 # COMPER Template Parser

-COMPER Template Parser is PHP class, which separates logic (PHP code) from design (templates - HTML).
+COMPER Template Parser is template engine written in PHP, which separates logic (PHP code) from design (templates - HTML).
 We believe that you should have pure PHP without any HTML code, and pure HTML without any PHP code.
-It helps you to be productive and makes your code much more readable and clean for long time.
+It helps you to be productive and makes your code much more readable, modular and clean for long time.
 Since 2010 there is version for CodeIgniter (PHP Framework).

 ## Docs